lfzkoala/lfzkoala.github.io/_posts/2025-12-27-my-crypto-prediction-for-2026.md

 #### Markets & price action

-- **BTC probably makes a new ATH in 2026, but the path is “grindy”**: fewer straight-line manias, more range trading and quiet institutional absorption.
-- **Near-term bounce → new ATH, then a multi-month drawdown**: I expect a bounce after several weeks based on the weekly chart, and that bounce likely tags a new ATH.
-After that, over a longer horizon (several months), I expect BTC to trade materially lower—base-case range **$50k–$60k**, and in a worse scenario **$40k–$50k**.
+- **BTC probably makes a new ATH in 2026, but the path is “grindy”**: I expect a bounce after several weeks based on the weekly chart, and that bounce likely tags a new ATH.
+After that, over a longer horizon (several months), I expect BTC to trade materially lower at range **$50k–$60k**, and in a worse scenario **$40k–$50k**.
+Fewer straight-line manias, more range trading and quiet institutional absorption.
+- **SOL likely rhymes with BTC (weekly bounce, monthly drawdown), but with bigger downside**: I expect Solana to bounce on the weekly timeframe and then draw down on the monthly timeframe.
+Compared to BTC, SOL likely sees a larger drawdown.
+- **I’m more bullish on ETH than BTC and SOL**: on the charts, ETH looks bullish on both the weekly and monthly timeframes.
+That said, ETH tends to carry higher volatility and more leverage, so the path higher will likely be even more “grindy” than BTC.
+It could dip lower first, then push higher.
+- **No more broad “alts go up together” season (and what I’d focus on instead)**: I don’t expect a classic, across-the-board alt season where everything pumps.
+Altcoin performance should become more selective and more tied to real fundamentals and execution.
+The “farm-and-dump” coins will likely either never recover or keep bleeding after listings—there are simply too many alts and limited liquidity.
+If anything works, I’d focus on projects that can bridge Web2 and Web3 and connect real-world rails to onchain rails—**RWA**, **tokenization**, **stablecoins**, **DeFi**, and related infrastructure.
+Because such projects are able to drive money from traditional finance. **Privacy** is also a theme worth watching. **Quantum computing** is another direction to track, but I’m not convinced it becomes a catalyst in 2026.

 <a href="/assets/img/btc-weekly-chart-12272025.png" target="_blank" rel="noopener">
   <img